 EDIT PROT

 GROUP (1-4): 4

 Lose Chgs to Gn?

 Act Grp= #

-This option allows the user to modify the Protection Settings.
+This option allows the user to modify the protection settings.
 Four different groups of settings are provided.
 SETTING or MASTER privilege level must be selected in order to change settings.
-The settings can be viewed but not changed with CONTROL or default privilege level.
+The settings can only be viewed with CONTROL or default privilege level.

 The Edit Protection Settings command is used to display or change protection settings.
-Each of the four groups contain the same list of settings but they may have different values.
+Each of the four groups contain the same list of settings, but they may have different values.
 Only one group of settings can be used at a time.
 However, any of the four groups may be viewed or changed at any time.
 The Protection Settings are divided into categories.
 By using the arrow keys, the user can scroll through the categories and the settings within each category.
-Each setting is assigned a number so that it may be accessed directly.
+Each setting has been assigned a number so that it may be directly accessed.